This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 There is currently no federal funding source dedicated to cerebral palsy research.
 A bill introduced in 2022 would change that.
 Led by Tennessee Congressman Steve Cohen, the Cerebral Palsy Research Program Act would create a CP research program within the Centers for Disease Control and Prevention.[3]

-Genetic Research
+Cerebral Palsy Genetic Research

 A study from 2022 found that as many as 25% of children diagnosed with cerebral palsy had an underlying genetic condition or mutations.
 This kind of information will lead to better, more accurate diagnoses of CP and more tailored and effective treatments.[4]

-Stem Cell Therapy
+Stem Cell Therapy for Cerebral Palsy

 Research using umbilical cord stem cell infusions is ongoing in clinical trials.
-Outcomes so far indicate that children with stem cell therapy in addition to standard treatment have greater improvements in motor function.
-In the short-term, the therapy seems to be safe.[5]
+Outcomes so far indicate that children with stem cell therapy, in addition to standard treatment, have greater improvements in motor function.
+In the short term, the therapy seems to be safe.[5]

 White Matter Damage Research